 At IGE, we always consider the environment when building exhibits.
 We realize that our clients’ custom trade show displays must be durable enough to withstand shipping, setup and take down and foot traffic from hundreds of thousands of people.
 But, there are things you can do to take your exhibit’s care to the next level.

 Below are five tips for making sure your exhibit stays safe.

 Have the resources to safeguard your booth.

 Most event organizers hire security guards to make sure that attendees have the proper credentials and that everyone in the event space is supposed to be there.
-However, these security services are not responsible for the exhibit show displays.
+However, these trade show security services are not responsible for the exhibit show displays.
 It’s up to you to protect your booth, products and electronics.
 Theft can still happen, especially when it comes to expensive items like digital displays and A/V equipment.

 Keep items locked up when away from the booth.

 If you’re not at your booth, you can’t control what happens.
 This is why it’s important to keep personal possessions, electronics and trade show swag under lock and key.
 Only bring what you need to the event.
 The rest of your possessions can stay in the safe at your hotel room.
 For those items that come with you (purse, briefcase, giveaways, phones), keep them hidden or locked away.

 Mount equipment securely.